TebbaaX/CTFs/HackerNewsBdarija-CTF-2022/loadder/Loader.md

 > `thnb{py7H0N_P4Ck4935_c4N_83_4_d4n93R}`

-More about this check the references.txt.
-GG!
+More about this that helped us solving the challenge do check the references.txt GG!